RaidaIslam09/python-learning/README.md

 - PhD in Information Technology — University of the Cumberlands (In Progress)
 - MS in Data Analytics — University of the Cumberlands
 - MS in Management Information Systems — Lamar University
-- BS in Information Technology — Daffodil International University
+- BSS in Journalism and Mass Communication — Daffodil International University

 ## Certifications
 - Google Data Analytics Professional Certificate